pestoura/IntDevQA/README.md

 ## Running Tests

 To run the unit tests, use the following command:
-    ```bash
+``bash
-    python -m unittest discover -s tests
+python src/sync.py /path/to/source /path/to/replica 60 /path/to/logfile.log

 The tests will verify the following functionalities: